Quadratic Chabauty for modular curves: Algorithms and examples: Quadratic Chabauty: Algorithms

 \subsubsection{Heights on the Jacobian}

 If our curve does not have sufficiently many rational points in the above sense, then, in light of~\eqref{eq:log_isom}, it is natural to solve for the height pairing using rational points on the Jacobian.
-In this case, we do not have an algorithm to compute $h$ using Nekov\'a\v r's construction at our disposal, but we can use the equivalence between this construction and that of Coleman and Gross~\cite{CG89}, proved by Besser~\cite{Bes04}.
-We assume that we know $g$ independent points on the Jacobian.
+In this case, we do not have an algorithm at our disposal to compute $h$ using Nekov\'a\v r's construction, but we can use the equivalence between this construction and that of Coleman and Gross~\cite{CG89}, proved by Besser~\cite{Bes04}.
+In the case when the curve is hyperelliptic and given by an odd degree model over $\Q_p$ (but see Remark~\ref{R:stevan}), we can further use the algorithm of Balakrishnan--Besser \cite{bb:heights, bb:heightserrata}.
+In the discussion that follows, we will assume that we are in this situation.
+We will also assume that we know $g$ independent points on the Jacobian.